ufs-community/ufs-mrweather-app/docs/UsersGuide/source/glossary.rst

       core capable of both hydrostatic and non-hydrostatic atmospheric simulations.

    NCEP
       National Centers for Environmental Prediction, an arm of the National Weather Service.

    NCEPLIBS
       The NCEP library source code and utilities required for chgres_cube, the UFS Weather Model, and UPP.

    NCEPLIBS-external
-      A collection of third-party libraries required to build NCEPLIBS.
+      A collection of third-party libraries required to build NCEPLIBS, chgres_cube, the UFS Weather Model, and UPP.

    NCL
       An interpreted language designed specifically for scientific data analysis and visualization.
       More information can be found at https://www.ncl.ucar.edu.

    NEMS
       The NOAA Environmental Modeling System - a software infrastructure that supports NCEP/EMC’s forecast products.

    NEMSIO
       A binary format for atmospheric model output on the native gaussian grid.

    Stochastic physics
       A package of stochastic schemes used to represent model uncertainty:  SKEB (Stochastic Kinetic Energy Backscatter), SPPT (Stochastically Perturbed Physics Tendencies), and SHUM